raspberrypilearning/cd-sebento-scratch-1/en/step_7.md

 + Look in the **motion** category for the block `set rotation style`{:class="blockmotion"}.

-+ Add the block to your reset code from Card 3 and set the rotation style to `left-right`, like this:
++ Add the block to your reset code from earlier and set the rotation style to `left-right`, like this:

 ```blocks
     when green flag clicked